Building Plugins¶

 reserved for expected things (like the resource is unavailable).
 You may make

-such errors to lua errors by wrapping with assert
+such errors to Lua errors by wrapping with assert

 .